Dressed for Success

 As Royal favourite, Villiers had to maintain his status at Court by dressing richly and spending lavishly.
 His role as representative of the King in international affairs meant that he had to maintain an impressive wardrobe.
 For his visit to France to escort the Princess Henrietta Maria to England as King Charles I’s bride, he wore clothes as ‘rich as invention can frame, or art fashion, just one suit covered with diamonds was thought to be worth ‘four score thousand pound’.

-We know he had an income of around £14,000 a year by 1620, but with gifts it was probably more like £18,500 or more a year.
+We know he had an income of around £14,000 to £18,000 a year by 1620, the equivalent of £3.4 to £4.5 million pounds today.
 But he had members of his family to support and hospitality was a big expenditure, especially when entertaining the King and Prince.

 With thanks to Valerie Cumming, Dress and Social Historian and Lisha Zhang, Ruff Designer and Maker.